-I tend to all ways look on the bright side of a film.
+I tend to always look on the bright side of a film.
 Even if it is a really bad one.
 My opinion on a film seems to settle after a couple of weeks.
-As soon as I watch it, if I feel underwhelmed – I will go on about how bad it was.
-And if I loved it – I will go on about how great it was.
-But after two weeks, my opinion on a film settles.
+As soon as I watch it…. if I feel underwhelmed – I will go on about how bad it was.
+But, if I loved it – I will go on about how great it was.
+Nevertheless, after two weeks, my opinion on a film settles.
 If I was taking Batman Vs Superman as an example, as soon as I came out of the cinema – I thought it was the biggest load of rubbish I had ever seen.
-But after two weeks, I chose to only remember Batman kicking ass, and Wonder Woman being the best, and the Flash coming from the future, rather than remembering Doomesday.
-I still remembered the bad stuff, but I also wanted to remember the good stuff – that in the moment (when I came out the cinema) had totally been overshadowed by me hating most of the film.
+But after two weeks, I chose to only remember Batman kicking ass, Wonder Woman being the best, and the Flash coming from the future, rather than remembering Doomesday.
+I still remembered the bad stuff, but I also wanted to remember the good elements- elements that in the moment (when I came out the cinema) had totally been overshadowed by me hating most of the film.

 The tone of the film, I mean c’mon.
 When was the last time we saw a funny light-hearted DC film.
-Imagine what is going to happen when they turn Green Lanterns into the DCEU, we are gonna get Hal Jordan, moping about because is ring is “too powerful”, this film doesn’t take itself to seriously and is just chill.
+Imagine what is going to happen when they turn Green Lanterns into the DCEU, we are gonna get Hal Jordan, moping about because is ring is “too powerful”, this film doesn’t take itself too seriously and is just chill.
 I mean, c’mon, it is a funny film, its relaxed and all the characters play into the tone.

-- It successfully introduces us to the world.
+It successfully introduces us to THE WORLD.
 Surely, the plot of Green Lantern has to be one the craziest.
 But yet, somehow, this film manages to do this well.
 When we are introduced to this world, it doesn’t seem stupid, and it gives us just enough for us to not feel like we need to see more.

 I really don’t like saying this sort of things.
 (But if I’m being perfectly honest, I’m running out of things to defend this movie.)
 But, yeah, I’m pretty sure if you ask Ryan Reynolds what is the one thing that he liked about the movie – he would say her.

-So all in all, was Green Lantern the best film of all time?
+Was Green Lantern the best film of all time?
 No. But it definitely had potential, and I genuinely believe with a different director, and a different villain, it would’ve been a great film, especially if it was released today.